bentoml/BentoCLIP/README.md

     )
 ```

-## Deploy the application to BentoCloud
+## Deploy to production

 After the Service is ready, you can deploy the application to BentoCloud for better management and scalability.
 A YAML configuration file (`bentofile.yaml`) is used to define the build options and package your application into a Bento.
 See [Bento build options](https://docs.bentoml.com/en/latest/concepts/bento.html#bento-build-options) to learn more.

-Make sure you have logged in to BentoCloud, then run the following command in your project directory to deploy to BentoCloud.
-Under the hood, this command builds a Bento, pushes, and deploys it on BentoCloud.
+Make sure you have [logged in to BentoCloud](https://docs.bentoml.com/en/1.2/bentocloud/how-tos/manage-access-token.html), then run the following command in your project directory to deploy the application to BentoCloud.

 ```bash
 bentoml deploy .
 ```

-**Note**: Alternatively, you can manually build the Bento, containerize the Bento as a Docker image, and deploy it in any Docker-compatible environment.
-See [Docker deployment](https://docs.bentoml.org/en/latest/concepts/deploy.html#docker) for details.

 Once the application is up and running on BentoCloud, you can access it via the exposed URL.

+**Note**: Alternatively, you can use BentoML to generate a [Docker image](https://docs.bentoml.com/en/1.2/guides/containerization.html) for a custom deployment.